Dawn Buckingham passed a constitutional amendment permanently banning a state income tax.

 As Texas Land Commissioner, Dawn Buckingham will work to finish construction of the Border Wall on all lands controlled by the state of Texas.
 As a state senator, Dawn supported $1.8 billion in funding to secure the border and led the fight to make it a felony for cities to enact 'sanctuary' policies in Texas.

 Dawn Buckingham believes the greatest threat to the constitutional right to vote is voter fraud.
 Buckingham passed an election integrity bill that makes it easier to vote and harder to cheat.

 Dr. Dawn Buckingham’s close supporters, family, and friends were not surprised she made history in 2016 when she triumphed in a tough campaign to earn a place in history as the first Republican from Travis County ever elected to the Texas Senate, and the first woman ever elected to represent Senate District 24.
-Dr. Buckingham’s independent spirit and tenacious nature made her a natural Texas Senate leader on strengthening border security, keeping taxes low, protecting life, defending the 2nd amendment, and improving public education.
+Dr. Buckingham’s independent spirit and tenacious nature made her a natural Texas Senate leader on strengthening border security, keeping taxes low, defending the 2nd amendment, and improving public education.